 I play liturgical Irish wire-strung harp in the Episcopal Church.
 A large part of my work involves researching and arranging material that is intended for vocal music or other instruments, such as pipe organ, and then re-writing it specifically for wire-strung harp to be used in a church service setting.
-I find and record Polish and Ukrainian-language hymns and sacred music and play my arrangements as service preludes and Communion pieces in church on Sunday mornings.
+I also find and record Polish and Ukrainian-language hymns and sacred music and play my arrangements as service preludes and Communion pieces in church on Sunday mornings.

 George and I live with our four adopted rescue cats Jasmine, Toni, Daisy and Willow.
 They are ages 15 and 14.